 Social innovation: off the sidelines and into the game

 Chris Sigaloff was a speaker at the SIX Wayfinder Conference last week in London.
 An event in which 150 leading experts in the field of social innovation came together to explore what more can be achieved in the next ten years.
-Chris gave a personal reflection on++Chris SigaloffChris is director of Kennisland, think and do tank for societal renewal. working in this field instigated by the current political situation in the Netherlands and around the world.
+Chris gave a personal reflection on her experiences++Chris SigaloffChris is director of Kennisland, think and do tank for societal renewal. working in this field instigated by the current political situation in the Netherlands and around the world.

 It was about eight years ago that I came in contact with the social innovation movement.
 I believe it was at the second SIX Summer School in Lisbon where I was reading the BEPA report of 2010 ‘Empowering people, driving change: Social Innovation in the European Union’.++ReportThis report has been written in response to a request from the President to produce an analysis of suggestions received from participants in a workshop on social innovation organised by the Bureau of European Policy Advisers in January 2009.
 For me, the concept of social innovation was appealing for differing reasons and gave a very helpful umbrella for the work we were doing at Kennisland.